Archer03/react-create-conveyor/README.md

   // useTask to define method
   const reset = useTask((draft, payload) => {
-    draft.cAge = payload; // only tracked props will be added to draft! draft.cName = 'xiao bai'; // eg. fullName dose not exist in draft draft.cBreed = '🐶';
+    // only tracked props will be added to draft!
+    // eg. fullName dose not exist in draft, and don't worry, typescript will even remind you! draft.cAge = payload;
+    draft.cName = 'xiao bai';
+    draft.cBreed = '🐶';
   })
   return <div>